slowriot/libtelegram/README.md

 1. Accept locations and update a live location: [examples/livelocation.cpp](https://github.com/slowriot/libtelegram/blob/master/examples/livelocation.cpp)

 ## How to build the examples ##
-### Make
-Each example can be built with the included `Makefile`, by using `make TARGET=example_echo -j4` where `echo` is the example and `4` is the number of threads to use to build.

 ### CMake
+All examples can be built with CMake, by doing the following:
 ```
-mkdir -p examples/build
+mkdir build
-cd examples/build
+cd build
 cmake ..
 make -j$(nproc)
 ```